 When the church in Antioch gathered for worship, the Holy Spirit spoke to them: “Set apart for me Barnabas and Saul for the work to which I have called them.”
 Does the Holy Spirit speak to us today?
-Can we hear what he says to us today?
+Can we hear what he says to us?

-Paul tells us that those who are led by the Holy Spirit are the children of God (Romans 8:14).
+People who are led by the Holy Spirit are children of God (Romans 8:14).
 We should expect the Holy Spirit to lead us, and we want to know how he does it.

 In different ways

 God works in different ways with different people.
 He spoke in different ways to Adam, Abraham, Moses, Deborah, Samuel, Elijah, Mary and Paul.
 He can speak in different ways to us today.
 The messages given to Philip (Acts 8:29) and Peter are so specific (Acts 10:19) that distinct words may have been involved.
 But he spoke in a different way at the Jerusalem council (Acts 15).
 It is only after all the discussion had taken place that the apostles concluded that the Holy Spirit had made the decision for them (verse 28).

 Just as the Holy Spirit decides to give different abilities to different people (1 Corinthians 12:11), he works with us in different ways.
 A person with the gift of miraculous words is likely to hear the Spirit in a different way than a person with the gift of compassion.
-The Spirit will lead a teacher in a different way than a server, because he has different jobs for each person.
+The Spirit will lead a teacher in a different way than a server, because he has different jobs for different people.